XRPLF/xrpl-dev-portal/content/references/rippled-api/public-rippled-methods/account-methods/account_lines.md

 <!-- MULTICODE_BLOCK_END -->

-The response follows the [standard format](#response-formatting), with a successful result containing the address of the account and an array of trust line objects.
+The response follows the [standard format][], with a successful result containing the address of the account and an array of trust line objects.
 Specifically, the result object contains the following fields:

 | `Field`                | Type                                       | Description |
 |:-----------------------|:-------------------------------------------|:-------|